Cincinnati Music Hall: Venues

 Music Hall Ballroom accommodates up to 1,300 people, and is the second largest meeting space in the city, encompassing nearly 20000 sqft.
 It is frequently used for large receptions, exhibitions, fashion shows, class reunions and breakfast, lunch and dinner gatherings.

-Prior to 1974 the space was known as the Topper Ballroom and has been managed by numerous outside organizations since its opening in 1928.
-Additionally, the space has undergone numerous renovations such as those in 1935, 1947, 1959, and a $1.8 million renovation of the Ballroom in October 1998.
+Prior to 1974, the space was known as the Topper Ballroom.
+It has been managed by numerous outside organizations since its opening in 1928.
+The space has undergone numerous renovations such as those in 1935, 1947, and 1959.
+The ballroom underwent a $1.8 million renovation in October 1998.
 In July 2007, organ rebuilder Ronald F. Wehmeier of Cincinnati announced the Mighty Wurlitzer theater organ that once graced the old Albee Theater in Cincinnati would be restored and installed in Music Hall's Ballroom for a New Year's Eve 2009 debut.

 Corbett Tower was originally known as Dexter Hall, in honor of a member of the Music Hall Building Committee.
-The 3rd floor space originally served as a performance hall for the College of Music of Cincinnati.
+The third-floor space originally served as a performance hall for the College of Music of Cincinnati.
 Later, the tower was used for radio and television broadcasts, both for the College of Music and WCET.
-In 1972 the space was renovated and renamed for the longtime Music Hall patrons, J. Ralph and Patricia Corbett.
-The Corbett Foundation also financed the renovation and limited restoration of the space again in 1994.
+In 1972 the space was renovated and renamed for longtime Music Hall patrons J. Ralph and Patricia Corbett.
+The Corbett Foundation financed the renovation and limited restoration of the space again in 1994.

 Corbett Tower serves as the setting for a wide variety of events, ranging from weddings and receptions to grand dinners and parties.
 It has seating for up to 200 and includes a stage, controlled sound and light systems, dance floor, kitchen, and bar facilities.
 Corbett Tower is located on the third floor near the front of the building.

 Wilks Studio is a new, multi-use space added following the 2016–17 renovation of Music Hall.
 It serves as a rehearsal room or event space for weddings, receptions, fundraisers, meetings, or other gatherings, seating up to 200 people.
 From the North Concourse on the Balcony Level, enter through the door at the top of the stairs which leads to the Studio Lobby.
 Additionally, this space is used for rehearsals and small performances by both the Cincinnati Symphony Orchestra and Cincinnati Opera.